 There is no assurance that a commercially viable mineral deposit exists on any of the exploration properties in which Entrée has an interest.
 There is also no assurance that, even if commercial quantities of ore are discovered, a mineral property will be brought into commercial production.
 The discovery of mineral deposits is dependent upon a number of factors, not the least of which is the technical skill of the exploration personnel involved.
-The commercial viability of a mineral deposit, once discovered, is also dependent upon a number of factors, some of which are the particular attributes of the deposit, such as size, grade and proximity to infrastructure, metal prices and government regulations, including regulations relating to royalties, allowable production, importing and exporting of minerals, and environmental protection.
+The commercial viability of a mineral deposit, once discovered, is also dependent upon a number of factors, some of which are the particular attributes of the deposit, such as size, grade and proximity to infrastructure, metal prices and government regulations, including regulations relating to taxation, royalties, allowable production, importing and exporting of minerals, and environmental protection.
 Most of the above factors are beyond the control of Entrée.
 If mineral reserves in commercially exploitable quantities are established on any of Entrée's properties (other than the Joint Venture Property, in which Entrée has a carried interest), Entrée will be required to expend substantial sums of money to establish the extent of the resource, develop processes to extract it and develop extraction and processing facilities and infrastructure.
 Although Entrée may derive substantial benefits from the discovery of a major deposit, there can be no assurance that such a resource will be large enough to justify commercial operations, nor can there be any assurance that Entrée will be able to raise the funds required for development on a timely basis.
+If Entrée cannot raise the necessary capital or complete the necessary facilities and infrastructure, its business may fail.
 Entrée may be required to acquire rights to additional lands in order to develop a mine if a mine cannot be properly located on Entrée's properties.
 There can be no assurance that Entrée will be able to acquire such additional lands on commercially reasonable terms, if at all.